Increasing Appropriate Vaccination: Provider Reminders

 The Task Force finding is based on evidence from a Community Guide systematic review published in 2000 (search period 1980-1997) combined with more recent evidence (search period 1997-2009).
 The systematic review was conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice, and policy related to increasing appropriate vaccination.
 This finding updates and replaces the previous Task Force finding on Provider Reminders (read the evidence review and Task Force finding in our library).

 Twenty-nine intervention studies qualified for the systematic review.

 - Vaccination coverage: median increase of 16 percentage points (29 studies)

 Nineteen additional studies were identified in the search period considered in this update.
 Of these, 15 studies provided common measurements of change in vaccination rates or coverage.

 - Overall: 10 percentage points (15 studies)

 - Provider reminders alone: 12 percentage points (5 studies)

 - Provider reminders with additional components: 10 percentage points (10 studies)

 - Reviewed studies evaluated the effectiveness of provider reminders in a range of different client and provider populations, healthcare settings, and for different vaccines.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
-Universally recommended vaccinations: provider reminders (abbreviated). www.thecommunityguide.org/vaccines/universally/providerreminder.html.
+Increasing appropriate vaccination: provider reminders. www.thecommunityguide.org/vaccines/universally/providerreminder.html.
 Last updated: MM/DD/YYYY.